Dov Levin

 Dov Levin (דב לוין; December 1, 1925 – June 27 or 28, 2001) was an Israeli jurist in the Supreme Court justice in 1982–1995.

 He served, most notably as one of the judges in the trial of John Demjanjuk.

 Biography

-Dov Levin was born in Tel Aviv to Eliyahu and Dvora Levin, His father was born in Russia and immigrated to Palestine with his family as a child, and his mother was born in Palestine to a family of rabbis and scholars, descendants of the Vilna Gaon and residents of Palestine since the mid-19th century.
+Dov Levin was born in Tel Aviv to Eliyahu and Dvora Levin.
+His father was born in Russia and immigrated to Palestine with his family as a child, and his mother was born in Palestine to a family of rabbis and scholars, descendants of the Vilna Gaon and residents of Palestine since the mid-19th century.

-Levin joined the Irgun while at the same time working at the British Mandate police headquarters.
+In 1943, Levin moved to Jerusalem.
+He joined the Irgun while at the same time working at the headquarters of the Palestine Police Force.
 He also went to law school, and continued studying law upon his return to Tel Aviv in 1945.
 During the 1948 Arab–Israeli War he served in the Israel Defense Forces as an officer in the Alexandroni Brigade's 35th Battalion.
 In the reserves, he served in the Adjutant Corps.

 Levin had two sons, Eliyahu and Assaf, both of them lawyers.
 He was also the uncle of poet and translator Amasai Levin.